-A. You reload Suica (the prepaid account or your commuter pass) directly in Wallet with an Apple Pay loaded JCB, MasterCard or American Express credit card.
+A. You reload/recharge Suica (the stored fare account or your commuter pass) directly in Wallet with an Apple Pay loaded JCB, MasterCard or American Express credit card.
 See the credit card section below for details.

 Q. Do credit cards issued abroad work for reloading Suica?

-A. I have successfully tested an American issue Wells Fargo VISA card loaded into Apple Pay for Suica reloading.
-Your milage may vary but if your non Japanese issue credit card is sucessfully loaded into Apple Pay, it should work for Suica reloading (called charging in Japan).
+A. I have successfully tested an USA issue Wells Fargo VISA card loaded into Apple Pay for Suica reloading.
+Your milage may vary but if your non Japanese issue credit card is successfully loaded into Apple Pay, it should work for Suica reloading/charging.

 Q. Do I have to use Touch ID every time I use Suica for transit or store purchases?

 A. No, when you first load Suica into Apple Pay, Express Transit mode is automatically turned on to bypass Touch ID for automatic transit and store transactions for that Suica card.